Fond remembrances for Jimmy Carter after entering hospice

 Others took to social media to remember Carter, who served one term after defeating President Gerald Ford in 1976.

-President Joe Biden tweeted: “To our friends Jimmy and Rosalynn and to their family — Jill and I are with you in prayer and send you our love.”

-“We admire you for the strength and humility you have shown in difficult times.
-May you continue your journey with grace and dignity, and God grant you peace,” Biden wrote.

-U.S. Sen. Raphael Warnock, a Georgia Democrat, also took to Twitter to pay homage to Carter: “Across life’s seasons, President Jimmy Carter, a man of great faith, has walked with God.
-In this tender time of transitioning, God is surely walking with him.”
+“Across life’s seasons, President Jimmy Carter, a man of great faith, has walked with God.
+In this tender time of transitioning, God is surely walking with him,” U.S. Sen. Raphael Warnock, a Georgia Democrat, said in a tweet.

-“May he, Rosalynn & the entire Carter family be comforted with that peace and surrounded by our love & prayers,” Warnock wrote.
+“May he, Rosalynn & the entire Carter family be comforted with that peace and surrounded by our love & prayers.”

 The Carters volunteered for decades with Habitat for Humanity, beginning in 1984 and continuing until 2020.